 File photo of Liu Xia.
 Photograph:( AFP )

-Liu Xiaobo died of liver cancer last month.
-He is the first Nobel Peace Prize laureate to die in custody since German pacifist Carl von Ossietzky in 1938.
+Liu Xiaobo died of cancer last year while still in prison after being convicted of "subversion", making him the first Nobel laureate to die in custody since the era of Nazi Germany.